kubermatic/docs/content/kubermatic/v2.13/changelog/2.13/_index.en.md

 - Add fluent-bit Grafana dashboard
 - Updated Dex page styling.
 - Openshift: added metrics-server
-- For new clusters, the Kubelet port 12050 is not exposed publicly anymore
+- For new clusters, the kubelet port 12050 is not exposed publicly anymore
 - The cert-manager Helm chart now creates global ClusterIssuers for Let's Encrypt.
 - Added migration for cluster user labels
 - Fixed seed-proxy controller not working in namespaces other than `kubermatic`.
 - The docker logs on the nodes now get rotated via the new `logrotate` addon
 - Made node-exporter an optional addon.
 - Added parent cluster readable name to default worker names.
-- The QPS settings of Kubeletes can now be configured per-cluster using addon Variables
+- The QPS settings of kubeletes can now be configured per-cluster using addon Variables
 - Access to Kubernetes Dashboard can be now enabled/disabled by the global settings.
 - Added support for dynamic presets
 - Presets can now be filtered by datacenter